Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 Emma

-The next morning, Liam and I were having breakfast—coffees in hand, plates scraped clean.
-I was trying to convince him to write this track.
-He wanted to push back and I wanted to write the damn thing.
+The next morning, Liam and I were having breakfast.
+Coffees in hand, plates scraped clean.
+I was trying to convince him to write the track.
+He wanted to push back.
+I didn’t.
 This wasn’t the hill to die on.

 “Several,” I corrected.
 “Couple as a backup singer, one as rhythm guitar, two as lead.
-Do you know how many times a man walked into rehearsal and asked if I was screwing the frontman?”
+You know how many guys asked if I was screwing the frontman during rehearsal?”

 “All of them except ours,” Susie signed dryly.